Middle Khmer: Phonology

 This left the language with two redundant series of consonants and a complementary set of contrasting vowels for each consonant series, effectively doubling the number of vowel nuclei in the language.
 The formerly voiced stops are referred to as "high register" while the formerly voiceless stops are called "low register".
-Each vowel symbol, which in Old and Early Middle Khmer had a single value, after restructuring is pronounced differently depending on the register of the preceding consonant symbol.
+While each vowel symbol represented a single value in Old and Early Middle Khmer, this restructuring meant that the register of the preceding consonant symbol indicated different vowel pronunciations.
 The secondary characteristic of breathy phonation in the high register became redundant with the development of contrasting vowels for each series and was gradually lost in most dialects by the modern era.
 Breathy voice versus clear voice still contrast in Western Khmer and breathy voice in some high register vowels may still be heard in Central Khmer but it is incidental and conveys no lexical meaning; speakers are unaware of it.